Skip to main content

 Relevant certifications are recommended based on specific roles and incorporated into personal development plans.
 Employees are encouraged to self-assess their progress against role-specific and team-level goals.

 Employees completing certifications are rewarded with merit incentives and receive structured guidance and development plans.
-Periodic formal role-specific assessments are conducted, with achievements recognized through systems like GovUKCloudBadges.
+Periodic formal role-specific assessments are conducted, with achievements recognised through systems like GovUKCloudBadges.

-How does your organization prioritize cloud experience in its hiring practices of senior/executive/leadership roles, suppliers and contingent labour?
+How does your organisation prioritise cloud experience in its hiring practices of senior/executive/leadership roles, suppliers and contingent labour?

 No Specific Cloud Experience Requirement: